andry-tino/t-jesonmor/logic-fsm.md

 }
 ```

+## Third step completed
 This was the most complex function in the game.
-Congratulations.
+Congratulations, you have completed the 3rd step.
+Now the game is fully working.
+The code is available [here](https://github.com/andry-tino/t-jesonmor/tree/development/tutorial-src/step-3).